|

 construction waste and natural causes.

-slated for removal.
-Trees, lumber waste (as long
+removal.
+Trees, lumber waste (as long as it’s

-as it’s not laminated or treated) and pallets…
+not laminated or treated) and pallets… free wood

-- Remember too that the smaller & more
+- Remember too that the smaller and more energy

 As a primary heat source, how inexpensive